Gail Davis: Television

 Gail Davis was the answer to a long-held dream of Autry's—providing Western programming with a star to whom girls could relate.
 He said: "Little boys have had their idols ... from the beginning of the picture business....
 Why not give the girls a Western star of their own?"
 Davis became that star, but on television rather than in movies, as Autry originally envisioned.

 Between 1954 and 1957, Davis starred in the Annie Oakley series which ran for 81 episodes.
 An adroit horseback rider, Davis also toured North America in Gene Autry's traveling rodeo.
 She went on to manage other celebrities.
-In 1961, she made a guest appearance on The Andy Griffith Show (season 2, episode 8, titled "The Perfect Female") as Thelma Lou's cousin.
+In 1961, she made a guest appearance on The Andy Griffith Show (season 2, episode 8, titled "The Perfect Female") as Thelma Lou's cousin who was a champion skeet shooter.

 She believed her success as Annie Oakley undermined other opportunities she might have had for other roles in the future.
 In 1982, she told a reporter "I tried to find other acting work, but I was so identified as Annie Oakley that directors would say, 'Gail, I'd like to hire you, but you're going to have to wait a few years, dye your hair and cut off your pigtails.'
 Directors just couldn't envision me in a sexy part or playing a heavy.
 I was always going to be Annie Oakley.
 So, as they say, I retired."